 Do not travel to NOC’s locations if you or a member of your party is ill, exhibiting symptoms of COVID-19, or have been exposed to COVID-19 in the past 14 days.

-All NOC Adventure guests will be subject to a pre-trip screening that includes a contactless temperature check.
+All NOC Adventure guests will be subject to a pre-trip screening that includes responding to a quick symptom check.

 If needed, contact us before arriving for options on rebooking under our Flexible Booking Policy.